zkrising/Tachi/docs/docs/game-support/games/ongeki-Single.md

 - `MASTER`
 - `LUNATIC`

-Note: since bright MEMORY Act.3, there is a distinction between Lv.0 charts and "RE:MASTER" charts, but both ought to be tracked as LUNATIC.
+Note: since bright MEMORY Act.3, "crazy" charts and "Re:MASTER" charts are in separate folders, but both ought to be tracked as LUNATIC.

 ## Classes